 You comment on the collisional deexcitation of [O III] which renders 4959+5007/4363 less useful as a thermometer - this is correct, but not entirely relevant for star-forming galaxies as densities almost never reach these levels.

 Page 26:

-[N III]3869 -> [Ne III]3869

-Section 3.3.3: '... for selected optical ...' -> '... for selected IR

-...'

 This section is also one where you need to discuss dust emission mechanisms and their effect on the equivalent widths as I comment on above.